itsMagondu/mincredy/README.md

 # INTRODUCTION
-## Minicredy is a simple django API that connects to a json file instead of the normal ORM connection to a database.
+## Minicredy is a simple django API that connects to a json file instead of the normal ORM connection to a database.\

+## Authentiation: jwt Authentication

 # DESCRIPTION